Band Director Profiles

-Mrs. Crowley is in her first year as Head Band Director at Byrd Middle School after serving five years as Assistant Director.
-Previously, Mrs. Crowley taught in Garland ISD for two years as an Elementary Music Specialist at Stephens Elementary School, Dorsey Elementary School, and Freeman Elementary School.
+Mrs. Crowley is in her second year as Head Band Director at Byrd Middle School after serving five years as Assistant Director.
+Previously, Mrs. Crowley taught in Garland ISD for two years as an Elementary Music Teacher.

 Mrs. Crowley attended the University of North Texas, where she studied bassoon under Kathleen Reynolds.
 While at UNT, she performed with the Concert Band, Symphonic Band, Concert Orchestra, Women’s Chorus, and the Green Brigade Marching Band.
 She was also a member of the Santa Clara Vanguard Drum and Bugle Corps, performing with the front ensemble in 2011 and 2012.
 The SCV percussion section was featured in a clinic at the 2011 Texas Bandmasters Association Convention and a clinic at the 2012 PASIC Convention.

 Mrs. Crowley graduated from Duncanville High School in 2009.
 While she was a student in DISD, she was in the Byrd Symphonic I Band from 2003-2005 and performed as a member of the 2004 Texas CCC Honor Band.
 In high school, she spent a year in the 9th Grade Band before performing with the Wind Ensemble for the remainder of her time at DHS.
 She was also a member of the 2008 Texas AAAAA Honor Band when the Duncanville Wind Ensemble won the title.
 In her junior year, Mrs. Crowley made the Texas All-State Concert Band and performed at the 2008 TMEA Convention.
 Mrs. Crowley marched in the Duncanville Marching Band all four years of high school, serving as one of the band’s drum majors her senior year.
 She was named “Outstanding Senior Girl” before graduating.

-Her professional affiliations include Texas Music Educators Association, Texas Bandmasters Association, and Delta Kappa Gamma.
-Mrs. Crowley lives in Grand Prairie with her husband and rescue dog, Rusty.
+Her professional affiliations include the Texas Music Educators Association, Texas Bandmasters Association, and Delta Kappa Gamma.
+Mrs. Crowley lives in Dallas with her husband and rescue dog, Rusty.